-When I was sixteen, I kept a diary for a year.
+When I was seventeen, I kept a diary for a year.
 Reading it now, it’s one long self-absorbed winge, full of desperately unfunny and derivative attempts to be amusing.
 So in many ways, the forerunner of this blog.

 The diary contains a message to my future self, telling me never, never, to think back fondly on my time at Richard Huish College.
 I’d realised, you see, that memories become rose-tinted with time, and I didn’t want that to happen.